 - Remove chicken and allow to cool.

-- Add sausage, okra and chopped parsley to gumbo, allow to simmer for 20-30 minutes.
+- Add sausage, okra and chopped parsley to gumbo, let it simmer for 20-30 minutes.

 - Bone chicken and pull meat apart.
 Add chicken to gumbo, and simmer 5 minutes.